JulienCHATEAU/SWAutoPlay/README.md

 | HoH                 | A boolean                         |

 However that's a tedious way to use this application.
 A Graphical User Interface is provided to make it easier : [SWAutoPlay_GUI](https://github.com/JulienCHATEAU/SWAutoPlay_GUI)

+## Support

+I don't expect anything but if you like my content and want to support me in my development offering me some coffee : ko-fi.com/s734my